Micro-Novelty/IntegratedPipeline-Specialized-Non-LLM-AI-Agent-Framework/README.md

          source venv/bin/activate
          ```

+   4. Copy AbstractIntegratedModule binary:
+      - ```
+        # For windows:
+        # Copy the .pyd file to your project root
+        # AbstractIntegratedModule.pyd
+        copy C:\path\to\AbstractIntegratedModule.pyd .\AbstractIntegratedModule.pyd

+        # Copy the .so file to your project root (for x86_64)
+        cp /path/to/AbstractIntegratedModule.cpython-39-x86_64-linux-gnu.so ./AbstractIntegratedModule.cpython-39-x86_64-linux-gnu.so

+        # Copy ARM64 / Raspberry pi binary
+        cp /path/to/AbstractIntegratedModule.cpython-39-aarch64-linux-gnu.so ./AbstractIntegratedModule.cpython-39-aarch64-linux-gnu.so

+   5. Verify Installation:
+      - ```
+        python -c "from AbstractIntegratedModule import IntegratedPipeline; print('✓ Installation successful!')"
+        ```

+   6. Run test_initialization.py for quick test of successful imports:
+      - ```
+        # run this for quick import test.
+        python test_installation.py
+        ```

-2. Create CSV file that contains training labels and titles:
+3. Create CSV file that contains training labels and titles:
    -  Example format:
       ```
       window_title, label